 Matt Ferrell, a notable Model 3 YouTuber, also does a great review of the sound system here:

-While we think the Model S and Model X are truly amazing cars in so, so many ways—it’s worth noting that our vote for best Tesla sound system definitely goes to the Model 3 (and Model Y).
+While we think the Model S and Model X are truly amazing cars in so, so many ways, it’s worth noting that our vote for best overall Tesla sound-system value often goes to the Model 3 and Model Y, especially in the right trim.

 Are There Any Aftermarket Audio Upgrade Options for The Model S and Model X Sound Systems?

-That said there are a variety of aftermarket options.
-For example, Light Harmonic offers a nice plug-and-play option, and there are other companies as well.
-And of course, there are a number of custom installers who have created their own solutions too.
-Either way—the sound system in Model S/X is definitely upgradeable, and many owners do choose to customize it.
+That said, there are a variety of aftermarket options.
+For example, Light Harmonic has offered plug-and-play-style Model S audio options, and there are other companies and custom installers who have created their own solutions too.
+Either way, the sound system in Model S/X is definitely upgradeable, and many owners do choose to customize it.

 Is Tesla’s Ultra Hi-Fi Sound Package Worth It?